Peggy's Baking

 Piping Bag and Coupler

-The day before the cake is needed, bake and let cool.
+The day before the cake is needed, bake the cake and let completely cool.

 If you need info on how to make and cover a cake with fondant, please check out the following link to Fondant Icing 101.